-By default any content type is enabled, including pickle and yaml, so make sure untrusted parties don't have access to your broker.
+By default only json is enabled but any content type can be added, including pickle and yaml; when this is the case make sure untrusted parties don't have access to your broker.
 See Security for more.

 '''

 using serializer name

 accept_content = ['json']

+'''

+'''

 or the actual content-type (MIME)

 accept_content = ['application/json']

 '''